atlassian/react-beautiful-dnd/docs/patterns/using-a-portal.md

 > This guide will go through how you can move your `Draggable` into a [`React.Portal`](https://reactjs.org/docs/portals.html) while dragging.

+> ⚠️ Moving items into a React Portal after a `touchstart` is currently not working 😞.
+React issue: [#13113](https://github.com/facebook/react/issues/13113).
+We are tracking it here: [#582](https://github.com/atlassian/react-beautiful-dnd/issues/582).
+Due to this issue with React Portals drag and drop will not work on touch devices if using a React Portal

 ## Background

 We leave elements in place when dragging.
 We apply `position: fixed` on elements when we are moving them around.
 This is quite robust and allows for you to have `position: relative | absolute | fixed` parents.
 However, unfortunately `position:fixed` is [impacted by `transform`](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) (such as `transform: rotate(10deg);`).
 This means that if you have a `transform: *` on one of the parents of a `Draggable` then the positioning logic will be incorrect while dragging.
 Lame!
 For most consumers this will not be an issue.